grimmbraten/gitgo/README.md

-A zsh plugin that helps you checkout and delete git branches with a single command.
+A zsh plugin to go between git branches with ease

 ## Install